Russell Wilson: 2021

 During the Week 5 loss to the Los Angeles Rams, Wilson left the game after suffering a broken middle finger on his passing hand in the third quarter.
 He had surgery to repair the injury on October 8, 2021.
 On October 15, 2021, he was ruled out for the Week 6 game against the Pittsburgh Steelers.
 It was the first game he missed in his career, which ended a streak of 149 consecutive games started by an NFL quarterback, which is sixth all-time.
+His mark was the longest streak by a Seahawks' quarterback in franchise history.
 He was placed on injured reserve later that same day, ensuring he would miss the next three games at minimum.
 He was activated off injured reserve November 12.
 Wilson finished the season with 3,113 passing yards, 25 touchdowns, six interceptions, and an additional two rushing touchdowns as the Seahawks finished with a 7–10 record, their first losing record since Wilson's arrival.
 Wilson earned his ninth Pro Bowl nomination after Tom Brady was unable to participate.
 He was ranked 61st by his fellow players on the NFL Top 100 Players of 2022.